Exercise stress test

 - Certain pain relievers that contain caffeine

 Electrodes (conductive patches) will be placed on your chest to record the heart's activity.
-You may feel mild burning or stinging when the electrode sites are prepared.
+The preparation of the electrode sites on your chest may produce a mild burning or stinging sensation.

 Why the Test is Performed

-Reasons why you may have an exercise stress test include:
+Reasons why an exercise stress test may be performed include:

 - You have had a heart attack.